denialromeo/4462-chess-problems/README.md

 ### Development Guide

-This project has two apps -- a chess puzzle recorder and a chess puzzle player.
+This project has two parts - a chess puzzle recorder and a chess puzzle player.

-The recorder allows you to record a problem and commit it to a database file, while the player uses the information in the database to let the user play the puzzle.
+The recorder allows you to record a problem and commit it to a database file, while the puzzle player uses the information in the database file to let the user play the puzzle.

 To get going with the recorder, install [Git](https://git-scm.com/) and [Node.js](https://nodejs.org/en/), then open your command prompt and run -